kay-16/CSC173-DeepCV-Reambonanza/README.md

     * Validation: ~75 images
     * Test: ~75 images

 - Preprocessing: Augmentation, resizing to 224 x 224 pixels, conversion to PyTorch Tensor, and normalization using ImageNet means and standard deviations.
-The following augmentations were applied to the training set: Random Horizontal Flip, Random Rotation 15 degrees, and Color Jitter.
+The following augmentations were applied to the training set:
+    * Flip: Horizontal, Vertical
+    * Crop: 7% Minimum Zoom, 16% Maximum Zoom
+    * Rotation: Between -15° and +15°
+    * Shear: ±15° Horizontal, ±15° Vertical
+    * Grayscale: Apply to 15% of images
+    * Hue: Between -15° and +15°
+    * Saturation: Between -25% and +25%
+    * Brightness: Between -15% and +15%
+    * Exposure: Between -10% and +10%
+    * Blur: Up to 2.5px
+    * Noise: Up to 0.14% of pixels

 ### Architecture
 ![Model Diagram](csc173-deepcv-final-proj/images/cv_architecture_diagram.png)